The

 50,000 points.
 That's a pretty nice initial bonus, worth around

-In addition to its sizable initial bonus, this Southwest rewards card gives you 6,000 points each account anniversary and solid rewards on purchases.
+In addition to its sizable initial bonus, this Southwest rewards card gives you 6,000 points each account anniversary and good rewards on purchases.
 Cardholders get

 3 points per $1 spent with Southwest, 2 points per $1 spent at grocery stores and restaurants (on the first $8,000 in combined purchases per anniversary year), and 1 point per $1 on all other purchases.

-1.17% cash back, this Southwest Airlines card really only stands out for Southwest bonus-category purchases.
+1.17% cash back, this Southwest Airlines card stands out across the board but mainly for Southwest bonus-category purchases.

 No penalty for foreign use

 If you plan on visiting any of Southwest’s international destinations (or making purchases through internationally based merchants), you’ll be glad to know that this Southwest credit card does not charge a foreign-transaction fee.
-Most credit cards have such a charge, after all, with the average being
+Most credit cards have such a charge, unfortunately, with the average being

 Credit Card Landscape Report.